wordofwarning/wordofwarning.org/current/2015-springsummer/bailey/index.md

 ####More
 A savage, surreal, and apocalyptic blend of spoken word, storytelling, caustic humour and gutter philosophy with echoes of Lenny Bruce, William Burroughs, beat poetry and B-movies.
 A blood-soaked love letter to the depraved, the depressed and the death-obsessed.

-Winner of the [TBC Award at the Offies 2015](http://www.offwestend.com/index.php/news/view/213) and Arches Brick Award 2014.
+Winner of the [TBC Award at the Offies 2015](http://www.offwestend.com/index.php/news/view/213) + Arches Brick Award 2014.

 ####Who is he?
 A performer, writer and theatre-maker, Christopher is an associate artist of Made In China — touring to [Word of Warning](/archive/2012-autumnwinter/madeinchina), nationally and internationally; he has also worked with BBC R4, Unicorn Theatre and collaborated with artists Andy Field, Mamoru Iriguchi, Glen Neath, Hannah Ringham and the late, great Ken Campbell.
 As a musician/composer, Christopher is one half of ambient classical duo Moon Ate the Dark and leader of experimental guitar quartet This Machine Won't Kill Fascists But It Might Get You Laid.